MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/mac-whatsnew.md

 - The Edit Workspace sheet now shows the exact time at which the workspace was last updated.
 - Removed trace spew that was output when using the *--script* parameter.
 - Addressed an issue where the client would return a 0x30000066 error when connecting using an RD Gateway server.
-- Fixed an issue users would be repeatedly prompted for credentials if Extended Protection for Authentication was set on the server.
+- Fixed an issue that caused the client to repeatedly prompt users for credentials if Extended Protection for Authentication was set on the server.
 - Addressed reliability issues that users identified through crash reporting.
 - Addressed keyboard and VoiceOver-related accessibility bugs.